Data-ScienceHub/gpce-covid/README.md

-# Interpreting County Level COVID-19 Infection and Feature Sensitivity using Deep Learning Time Series Models
+# Interpreting County-Level COVID-19 Infections using Transformer and Deep Learning Time Series Models

 The website is live at https://data-sciencehub.github.io/gpce-covid.